 As my research went on, I discovered that Jativa was actually much more than I´ve ever thought – a real-life Castle in the Clouds in the heart of the Valencian Community and a birthplace of two Popes from the famous Borja (Borgia) family.

 Jativa is a small rural town with no more than 30.000 inhabitants and only 60 km far from Valencia.
-It´s a perfect day-trip idea when exploring the Valencia region: I still wonder why it took me so long to finally visit this place.
-Together with Morella and Peñiscola, – the Jativa Castle is making its way to my list of Must See Castles in Spain (which I´ll share with you soon).
+Together with Morella and Peñiscola, – the Jativa Castle is one of the Top Castle to Visit in Spain.

 Due to its strategical location, through centuries Jativa played an important role in the area.
-Nevertheless, the main site of the city is the Jativa Castle.
+Nevertheless, the main site of the city is definitely the Jativa Castle.
 You immediately spot it once approaching by car and once you´ve climbed your way to the top – these amazing views blow your mind.
 I couldn´t help the feeling of being in the clouds.
-It´s not the highest mountain I´ve climbed, but probably the plain landscape all around it – which gives you this “out of this world” feeling.
+It´s not the highest mountain I´ve ever climbed, but probably the plain landscape all around it – which gives you this out of this world feeling.